IRobot: Root

-Root is a robot that can help kids learn how to code.
+Root is an educational robot designed for use by children learning how to code.
 It is programmed through a tablet or smartphone. iRobot acquired Root Robotics in 2019.

 In development

 Terra

-In recent developments, iRobot received FCC approval to move forward with their plans to commercialize a robotic lawn mower capable of using wireless localization technology.
-In early 2019 iRobot announced the robot is to be branded "Terra".
-Terra uses mapping (similar to the Roomba i7) to navigate and mow the lawn in a straight-line pattern.
+In 2019, iRobot received FCC approval to move forward with their plans to commercialize a robotic lawn mower capable of using wireless localization technology, which they announced would be branded as "Terra".
+Terra uses mapping to navigate and mow the lawn in a straight-line pattern.
 It uses smart beacon stakes to localize itself in the yard, and is taught a boundary by the user (where the robot should avoid going, such as a garden).
 Terra includes Wi-Fi capabilities and a docking station for recharging.
 Terra was available as a beta program in 2019 in Germany and the United States.
 The program was indefinitely postponed in March 2020.

 Discontinued products

 Scooba

 Scooba was iRobot's floor-washing robot.
 The product became commercially available in limited quantities in late 2005 before a full product release in 2006.
 Early models required either a special non-bleach cleaning solution or white vinegar to wash hard floors.
 Newer units could use plain water.
-Several versions were marketed. iRobot phased out the Scooba line of products in favor of the Braava line of floor moppers in 2016.
+Several versions were marketed. iRobot discontinued the Scooba line of products in favor of the Braava line of floor moppers in 2016.